 Introducing EnhanceJS: A smarter, safer way to apply progressive enhancement

-As we discuss in our new book, Designing with Progressive Enhancement, and in previous articles and presentations, building with progressive enhancement is essential to ensuring a usable experience for all.
+As we discuss in our new book, Designing with Progressive Enhancement, and in previous articles, building with progressive enhancement is essential to ensuring a usable experience for all.
 But how do you determine which browsers should receive the enhanced experience and which should stick with the basic experience?

 What is EnhanceJS?